EthanTPainter/Github-Slack-PR-Bot/README.md

 1) When the user who opened the PR closes the PR
 ```
-slackUsername has closed this PR.
+[Slack User Name] has closed this PR.
 Pull Request Title  [https://github.com/Organization/Repository/pull/###]
 ```
 2) When the user who opened the PR differs from the user who closed it
 ```
-slackUsername has closed this PR.
+[Slack User Name] has closed this PR.
 Owner: @SlackUserOwner
 Pull Request Title  [https://github.com/Organization/Repository/pull/###]
 ```
 **Example**: